 VFD Process Simplified!

 The University of Florida Veterinary Feed Directive system is online and active.
-If you need antibiotics for your bees this is required to purchase those antibiotics from your veterinarian, or Beekeeeping supplier.
-When you fill out the form, you will have to choose which medication you want to use, and how you will apply it.
+Simply fill out the form, and choose which medication you want to use.
 If you are purchasing from us, the only product we are currently able to supply is Oxytetracycline ( Terra-Pro ).
 You will need to choose the drop down box for Oxytetracycline- dusting using powdered sugar mix.
 Feel free to call us with any questions.

 Here is theLink https://www.honeybeevfd.com

 Mite Check Tutorial

 During a honey flow, the population of your hives can increase substantially.
-Along with this can come a substantial increase in your mite population as well and the mite population can quickly out number your bee population if it goes unchecked.
-The most effective way of checking for mites is the Alcohol wash.
-Yes I know, it requires killing a sample of approximately 300 bees, however this is better than losing an entire hive to mite damage.
+Along with this can come a substantial increase in your mite population which can quickly rival your bee population if it goes unchecked.
+Therefore, we recommend doing an alcohol wash after harvesting your honey.
+This requires killing a sample of approximately 300 bees, however this is better than losing an entire hive to mite damage.